TargetProcess/signalr-client-py/README.md

 * `sseclient`
 * `websocket-client`

-The `gevent` pakcage in turn requires Python headers.
+The `gevent` package in turn requires Python headers.
 In Debian based distributions (such as Ubuntu and Raspbian) they are called `python-dev`.

 ## Compatibility